 What will GhostWire: Tokyo's gameplay be like?

-Screenshots from GhostWire: Tokyo's announcement trailer
+Screenshots from GhostWire: Tokyo's original teaser trailer

 GhostWire: Tokyo will definitely be "spooooky"